-The Te Paki sand dunes were formed by the wind over many centuries and reach up to 330 feet high.
+The Te Paki sand dunes were formed by the wind over many centuries and reached up to 330 feet high.
 The longest run is nicknamed the “Devil’s Hook”, providing a 1,150 foot downslope sandy surf.
-There is no entry fee to visit the sand dunes and boards can be rented onsite for $15 USD.
+There is no entry fee to visit the sand dunes and boards can be rented on-site for $15 USD.

 The Te Paki Sand Dunes are a great addition to any road trip through New Zealand’s North Island.
 Even if you’re only doing a day trip to Cape Reinga, it can easily be done on the way.